• Skip to primary navigation

 We are dedicated to accelerating the discovery of a disease-modifying treatment for our KCNT1 Epilepsy warriors!
 The Foundation is working to identify and connect families affected by KCNT1-related epilepsies, provide patient perspectives to physicians, researchers, and pharmaceutical industry professionals from all over the world and support preclinical and clinical efforts to develop a cure.
 These scientists are doing amazing work: hope is truly on the horizon!

-OUR Founders
+OUR FOUNDERS

 Seth Greenblott

-Chairman
+Chairman Seth@KCNT1Epilepsy.org

-Justin West.
-M.D.
+Justin West, M.D.

 President and Director of Clinical Medicine